EricssonResearch/OpenSAW/docs/SETUP.md

 $ cd OpenSAW_VM
 $ git clone https://github.com/EricssonResearch/OpenSAW.git
 ```

+For Windows (tested on Windows 7) one could install GitHub Desktop and clone
+the repository on a Windows folder.
+Then all the commands below could be executed on an instance of a CMD windows in
+the appropriate folder.

  After the repository is successfully cloned, copy the vagrant file into the current
  directory.